UFV's Bachelor of Education as a second degree

 - You receive extensive supervision during your practica

 - You receive support as you transition out of the program to find employment.
-A high percentage of TEP graduates start their careers each year in our local school districts.
+A high percentage of TEP/BEd graduates start their careers each year in our local school districts.

 Upon successful completion of the program, you are recommended to the Ministry of Education to receive a BC teaching certificate through the Ministry of Education’s Teacher Regulation Branch.